cryptovisionapp/cryptovision-guide/docs/src/guide/transaction-journal.md

-# Understanding the different transaction classifications
+# Understanding different transaction classifications

 We recommend that you journalize transactions on a regular basis for the purpose of calculating profits and losses and for your own portfolio management.